MayBeLaterOrNot/lynx-toolkit/Source/SolutionInfo/README.md

-﻿Generates information about C# projects.
+﻿Generates information about the C# projects in a solution.

 ## Syntax